blakeNaccarato/c-therm-tci/docs/pdf.md

 Make sure you follow these steps in order, otherwise you may encounter a bug in the software.
 See **Something went wrong with setting a "Material Lot" at test time** for more detail.
 ```

-- Select the contact agent you are using, which will usually be water, but could be Wakefield thermal grease (we specify Wakefield when using OMEGATHERM 201 in our lab).
+- Select the contact agent you are using, which will usually be water, but could be thermal grease.
 - Select or type a new "Material Lot".
 This "lot" might represent a unique sample identifier, like a date or a number indicating some percent-by-weight of an additive.
-For instance a lot like "2024-04-30" or "name-3-etc" differentiates your samples from the general "Nafion 117" material.
+For instance a lot like "2024-04-30" or "3-cnt" could differentiate your samples from the general "Nafion 117" material.
 - Click "Start Test".
 - If you are prompted to create a new lot, click "Yes" as in {numref}`13-new-lot-prompt`.